How to Create a Custom Reference Project

 All standard DataOps projects bootstrap from their reference project (by default, the DataOps Reference Project) including the reference project's base_bootstrap.yml file into their local bootstrap.yml file.

-Our new custom reference project will contain a base_bootstrap.yml file that will include the content from the standard DataOps reference project (to retain all the usual DataOps goodness).
+The new custom reference project will contain a base_bootstrap.yml file that includes the content from the standard DataOps reference project (to retain all the usual DataOps goodness).

 In your new, blank reference project, create the following file: